 Clara Johnson followed up on Ms. Motwani's question indicating that there are two environmental regulatory agencies that have websites, GeoTracker and EnviroStor, and they have listings of the chemicals that have been found at the Baylands.
-She then continued her itemized list of comments (attached to these minutes as an addendum).
+She then continued her itemized list of comments [see attachment].